 Special Damages: If you experience an accident, there could be a number of unexpected costs which you must cover.
 These could be claimed back as expenses, providing the correct documentation is retained throughout the claims process.
 These include medical costs, travel expenses, lost earnings, care costs and the loss of future earnings too.

 Whether you are involved in a Glasgow International Airport plane crash accident or baggage strikes you from a moving carousel, you could potentially be entitled to compensation.
 When you choose to work with our panel of solicitors, you may be offered a No Win No Fee agreement to conduct your claim under.

 Often referred to as a Conditional Fee Agreement (CFA), this type of contract outlines the payment conditions for your personal injury lawyer.
 If your legal representative is successful in securing a settlement amount on your behalf, their fees will be covered with a proportion of the compensation awarded.
 This is known as a ‘success fee’ and they are legally capped.
 If your solicitor was unsuccessful in winning your case for whatever reason, then you may not be held accountable for their legal fees.

 For more information on this process, please contact a friendly advisor from our expert team.

 While our panel of solicitors may not be based in your local area, they could manage a large number of claims via email or telephone, so there’s no need to meet face-to-face with your solicitor if you do not want to.

-Our expert panel of solicitors is well versed in various areas of personal injury law and they could provide you with knowledge and guidance every step of the way in your Glasgow International Airport accident claim.
+Our expert panel of solicitors, all authorised and regulated by the Solicitors Regulation Authority, is well versed in various areas of personal injury law and they could provide you with knowledge and guidance every step of the way in your Glasgow International Airport accident claim.

 Your claim is only a few simple steps away.
 To begin the personal injury claims process, contact an advisor today.